Baby Heat Rash: Symptoms, Causes, and Treatments - Baby Chick

 Over-the-counter creams specifically designed for heat rash can help soothe the affected area.
 However, many of these creams aren’t meant for small infants, so consult your pediatrician before applying them.
 Here are some ingredients to look for in a heat rash cream for your baby:

-Ways To Prevent Heat Rash for Your Baby
+How To Prevent Baby Heat Rash

 A young child with light-colored hair is wearing a blue hat and a green and blue shirt, sitting in a small inflatable pool.
 Their face is covered in sunscreen to help prevent heat rash while they enjoy the water under the suns warm gaze.
 The background remains softly blurred.